 What Is UGANDA LEADERSHIP PIONEERS?

-Uganda Leadership Pioneers is a unique seven-day executive leadership programme based in Uganda, followed by an opportunity to provide ongoing support to Ugandan colleagues on leadership challenges once back in the UK.
-The next course will run from Saturday 30th June to Sunday 8th July 2018.
-A programme will also run between 15th - 23rd September 2018.
+Uganda Leadership Pioneers is a unique seven-day executive leadership programme based in Uganda, followed by an opportunity to provide ongoing support to Ugandan colleagues on leadership challenges once international participants are back in their home countries.
+The next course will run from Saturday 15th September to Sunday 23rd September 2018.

 You will not only develop your leadership skills, with a focus on systems leadership, influencing, collaborative working, relationship building and deepening personal cultural awareness, but you will also work alongside and support Ugandan healthcare leaders to make real social impact in a way that is meaningful and sustainable, by helping your peers to solve leadership challenges at community health facilities.
 The immersive nature of this course means you don't just learn about leadership, you experience it.